The quality of relationships and leadership is filled with ups and downs.

 The quality of Relationships is much more difficult to manage during times of contention.
 Examples of such times include workforce reductions, significant changes to leadership, and the implementation of new policies.

 The leader must work harder to cultivate an environment that is fertile with the fruits of productive communication.

-Even more challenging is the ability for leaders to manage performance requirements, and change within an organization that is less willing to utilize resources that translate to the achievement of goals.
+Even more challenging is the ability of leaders to manage performance requirements and change within an organization that is less willing to utilize resources that translate to the achievement of goals.